-PAN05 - Provision of Electric Charging Points for New Development Planning Advice Note
+PAN05 - Provision of Electric Charging Points for Vehicles in New Development Planning Advice Note

 This note provides information and guidance to potential applicants and developers for the provision of electric charging points in domestic and commercial development.
 (Note: this guidance will be updated through the preparation of a Supplementary Planning Document (SPD) during the course of 2020).

 PAN06 - Application of the Flood Risk Sequential Test and Exception Test Planning Advice Note

 The purpose of this Planning Advisory Note is to provide guidance over the implementation of Policy DM33 of the Development Management DPD, particularly in relation to the application of the sequential test in terms of flood risk.